VitoriaMy/api-proxy.js/README.md

 ## Introduction

 api-proxy.js is a proxy service used to forward external API requests to the internal network and return the response.
+It relies on socket.io, socket.io-client, and express.

 ## Service Overview